 Flight attendants brief passengers on safety protocols, help carry out those protocols in an emergency and may administer first aid.
 Flight attendants may also serve food and beverages, and assist passengers with needs during a flight.
 Potential flight attendants generally need a high school diploma and customer service experience.

-Flight attendants earn a median annual income of $56,000 in 2018, according to the BLS.
-Employment is expected to increase by 10% over the 2018-2028 decade, which is faster than average when compared to all other occupations.
+Flight attendants earn a median annual income of $59,050 in 2020, according to the BLS.
+Employment is expected to increase by 17% over the 2019-2029 decade, which is much faster than average when compared to all other occupations.

 Flight attendants require good customer service skills.
 On-the-job training programs cover situational awareness, distraction management, conflict resolution and other hospitality topics.
 Additionally, training may involve hands-on classes in proper safety procedures in a mock airplane.